dmitrikurtukov/flight-planner-frontend/README.md

 This is the frontend application for the **Flight Planner** project.
 It provides a user-friendly interface for searching flights, applying filters, and receiving seat recommendations based on user preferences.
-Users can select a flight, view available seats, and apply filters such as window seat preference, extra legroom, proximity to exits, and keeping seats together when traveling in a group.
+Users can select a flight, view available seats, and apply filters such as window seat preference, extra legroom, proximity to exits, and keeping seats together when traveling in a group (maximum of 3).
 The frontend interacts with the backend via REST API and dynamically updates seat recommendations based on user input.

 ---